Welcome to the Algorithms for Computational Linguistics (ACL) Group!

 - Elegance is the top priority in our group and can summarize all points below.

-- No Windows operating system is allowed.
+- Windows operating system is stricly forbidden.
 A serious computer science student should use a mac laptop and a Linux desktop.
 Coding, debugging, and experimentation should be carried on Linux only.

-- No M$FT software is allowed (even on macs).
+- M$FT software is largely forbidden (even on macs).
 Office (esp.
-Word, the 3rd-worst software ever written) is bad on Windows but much worse on macs, so:
+Word, the 3rd-worst software ever written) is bad on Windows (except for Powerpoint) but much worse on macs.
+I always got depressed when I had to use Word.
+So:

 - Always use LaTeX instead of Word for papers.
 It will make your papers look so much prettier and consistent.
 You have to take the pain to learn to be an expert in LaTeX.
-If a conference paper is typeset in Word, my first impression will be "the authors are not serious".
+If a paper is typeset in Word, my first impression will be "the authors aren't that serious" (so I shouldn't be that serious in reviewing it also!).

 - Use googledoc spreadsheet instead of Excel.
 It's so much faster to open and sharable.